aphp/edsnlp/README.md

 ### Quick start

-Let us begin with a very simple example that extracts mentions of COVID in a text, and detects whether they are negated.
+Let us begin with a very simple example that extracts mentions of COVID19 in a text, and detects whether they are negated.

 ```python
 import spacy